enkidevs/curriculum/Web/HTML/media/embed.md

 ---
 ## Practice

-Select the statements that are true regarding the `<embed>` element:
+Select the statement that is not true regarding the `<embed>` element:

+???

+* Plug-ins are supported on all mobile devices.
-+ No closing tag is used.
+* No closing tag is used.
-+ Introducted in HTML5
+* Introducted in HTML5
-+ used for embedding an external application
+* used for embedding an external application
-+ used for embedding plug-ins
+* used for embedding plug-ins
-- Plug-ins are supported on all mobile devices.

 ---
 ## Revision